 This unforgettable tour looks at the natural history of the breathtakingly beautiful lower South Island and Stewart Island.
 It includes three of the country’s national parks plus the unspoiled coast of the Catlins region, the Otago Peninsula.

 You will see spectacular high peaks, massive glaciers, glacial lakes with floating icebergs and wild alpine plants on the valley floor at Mt Cook National Park.

 We visit the pristine Nothofagus beech forests of the Ohau and Mt Aspiring regions, home to many of New Zealand’s native birds such as the Tomtit, Bellbird, Rifleman, South Island Robin and Tui.
 Your naturalist guide knows the places to search for endangered birds such as the Yellowhead, Black Stilt, Wrybill and New Zealand Falcon.

 On the Otago coast, we will be looking for NZ fur seals and endangered Hooker’s Sea Lions that have returned here to breed.
 The Catlins coast is captivating and comprises the last stands of the east coast temperate rainforest home to many bird species.
 On past tours in Stewart Island, NZ’s newest national park, we have seen endangered birds such as Kaka, Saddleback, Yellowhead and Red-Crowned Parakeet.

 Your guide, Martin Curtis, is a well known New Zealand wildlife enthusiast, adventurer, mountaineer guide and folk singer.
-Martin knows this part of the South Island very well, having climbed many of the mountains and explored the valleys.
-Martin will be joined by his brother and our Coates senior naturalist guide, Rick Curtis.
+Martin lives in this part of the South Island and knows its natural history better than most.
+He loves sharing his “back yard” with our guests.

 Download Trip Dossier Here